ssdeanx/threejs.shooter/TASKS.md

 - Execute blender.execute_blender_code() in small, reviewable chunks; log each chunk and the outcome.
 - Store downloaded assets and generated models in versioned folders: assets/{models,textures,hdris}/source|processed.
 - After import/generation, call blender.get_object_info() and snapshot materials/UVs into the manifest.
-- For textures, prefer 2k by default; allow 4k for hero assets; ensure power-of-two dimensions.
+- For textures, prefer 1k by default; allow 2k or 4k for hero assets; ensure power-of-two dimensions.

 Policy & Hygiene (Content)
 - [HY] No orphan assets: every asset must have a manifest and be referenced by the game or a pending task with owner/date.